ipta/pulsar-clock-corrections/T2runtime/clock/ao2gps.clk.md

 Arecibo (TEMPO2)
 ---------------------------
-Arecibo clock corrections (TEMPO2 version)
+Arecibo clock corrections to GPS (TEMPO2 version)

 This file is pulled from the TEMPO2 repository and may not be fully up-to-date.